 - Assist nurse residents in completing evidence-based practice initiative project.

 - Support and prepare residents advancing their nursing degrees.

 Each nurse enrolled in the program is paired with mentors from their unit and within the program, providing support through the first year of practice.

 Throughout the Nurse Residency Program, nurses are paid their full hourly rate and are eligible for benefits.

-Apply online or contact Education Services at 712-794-5243 or email@example.com for more information.
+Apply online for a RN position or contact Education Services at 712-794-5243 or firstname.lastname@example.org for more information.